-1.Timing Is Everything When Traveling With Kids
+Timing Is Everything When Traveling With Kids

 If you are going on a long-distance road trip with kids, you will have to pack snacks.
-However this might be where I have learned the most from trial and error!!
+This might be where I have learned the most from trial and error!!
 This is where my ‘reading every label’ days have really paid off!
 If you want to maintain some sort of sanity, avoid letting them pick up HoHo’s and Twinkies for the ride.
-Loading them with sugar, then expecting them to have an “inside voice” or sit still… you get the point.
+Loading them with sugar, then expecting them to have an “inside voice” or sit still…not gonna happen.
 Also, steer clear of artificial colors in food.
 There are many studies that link artificial colors to hyperactivity, you can check one out here.
 Car rides and the wiggles don’t mix well.

 Less drinks=less bathroom breaks.

-4. Get Out for Lunch
+Get Out for Lunch

 This might just be the most important one of the tips for traveling with kids.
 Plan ahead and pack lunch.
 We usually do sandwiches, carrot sticks, and apples.
 Find a Rest Stop to have your lunch.
 Get Out of the car.
-Let them get out run around, play, be loud, & stretch!
+Let them get out of the car and run around, play, be loud, & stretch!
 You too!
 Being stuck in a car all day gets exhausting for Everyone involved.
 This will give you all a chance to blow off some energy.
 Since they are right off the interstate.
-You won’t even loose much time.
+You won’t even lose much time.
 It will be well worth it when you can pile back in the car, and have some good quiet time again. ***Don’t forget to use the restrooms before getting back on the road!

 We have all heard this one.
 Yes, there are tablets & portable game systems… but those batteries can die.
 We also don’t like their faces in tablets the whole time.
 The boys are always in charge of packing up backpacks for the ride.
 They make sure to have at least one reading book, colors, coloring books, & a few action figures.

-Whether it is a 3-hour trip to visit Grandma or a 10 hour trip to the ocean.
+Whether it is a 3-hour trip to visit Grandma or a 10-hour trip to the ocean.
 You don’t have to dread the car ride.
 With these tips for traveling with kids, it will be a bit more bearable, maybe even a little bit of fun!